Would you like to learn how to prevent animal attacks while running? Then you’ve come to the right place.

-They prefer to munch on berries rather than human flesh, but that doesn’t make them less threatening.
+They prefer to munch on berries rather than human flesh, which doesn’t make them less threatening.

-Most bear attacks are a result of the animal feeling threatened then reacting in a manner that eliminates the threat.
+Most bear attacks result from the animal feeling threatened and then reacting in a manner that eliminates the threat.

-The worst thing you can do to startle them as you come running across the corner.
+The worst thing you can do is to startle them as you come running across the corner.

-That’s why Mother bears are behind 70% of all fatal injuries to humans.
+Mother bears are behind 70% of all fatal human injuries.

 Solo males on the hunt are dangerous, too.

-- Bear seeming hostile, as in, standing tall, groaning, etc.
+- Bear seems hostile, as in standing tall, groaning, etc.

 - Swatting the ground or nearby vegetation with the front paw